 - Are easy to navigate

-- Look good on any screen.
+- Look good on any size screen, from mobile phone to desktop.
 This is referred to as responsive.

 It doesn’t matter how flash or pretty the graphic design is, a website should satisfy these 6 points first.